Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 Development Studies courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building, blocks A and B.

-Please note: These 500-level courses are offered for the Master of Development Studies.
+Please note: These 500-level courses are offered for Postgraduate Diploma of Development Studies and the Master of Development Studies.

 |On this page:|